thakursaurabh55522/getground/README.md

 ```

 Replace `<registry>` with the actual docker registry where you want to push the image.

+> If you dont have any repository the use the following command
+> `docker tag my-app bandit8888/my-app:latest`
+> `docker push bandit8888/my-app:latest`

 * Docker tag command will maintain the build version.
 * Docker push will push the taged image to the repository.